PP-Module for LiFi Access Systems

 Guidance

-The evaluator will examine the operational guidance to determine that it provides guidance to administrators on the composition of strong text-based pre-shared keys, and (if the selection indicates keys of various lengths can be entered) that it provides information on the range of lengths supported.
+The evaluator shall examine the operational guidance to determine that it provides guidance to administrators on the composition of strong text-based pre-shared keys, and (if the selection indicates keys of various lengths can be entered) that it provides information on the range of lengths supported.
 The guidance must specify the allowable characters for pre-shared keys, and that list must be a superset of the list contained in FIA_PSK_EXT.1.2.

 Tests

-The evaluator will also perform the following tests for each protocol (or instantiation of a protocol, if performed by a different implementation on the TOE).
+The evaluator shall also perform the following tests for each protocol (or instantiation of a protocol, if performed by a different implementation on the TOE).
 Note that one or more of these tests can be performed with a single test case.

-• Test FIA_PSK_EXT.1:1: The evaluator will compose a pre-shared key of 22 characters that contains a combination of the allowed characters in accordance with the operational guidance and demonstrates that a successful protocol negotiation can be performed with the key.
+• Test FIA_PSK_EXT.1:1: The evaluator shall compose a pre-shared key of 22 characters that contains a combination of the allowed characters in accordance with the operational guidance and demonstrates that a successful protocol negotiation can be performed with the key.

-• Test FIA_PSK_EXT.1:2: [conditional]: If the TOE supports pre-shared keys of multiple lengths, the evaluator will repeat Test 1 using the minimum length; the maximum length; a length inside the allowable range; and invalid lengths beyond the supported range (both higher and lower).
+• Test FIA_PSK_EXT.1:2: [conditional]: If the TOE supports pre-shared keys of multiple lengths, the evaluator shall repeat Test 1 using the minimum length; the maximum length; a length inside the allowable range; and invalid lengths beyond the supported range (both higher and lower).
 The minimum, maximum, and included length tests should be successful, and the invalid lengths must be rejected by the TOE.

 FTP_ITC.1/Client Inter-TSF Trusted Channel (LiFi 802.11 Client Access)